 What is Stonehenge?

 Stonehenge is a prehistoric structure built in Wiltshire, England.
 The Stonehenge is the oldest and only remaining monument named in the Seven Wonders of the Ancient World.
-Stonehenge is a series of standing stones set in earthworks.
-Surrounding the Stonehenge are hundreds of burial mounds.
+Stonehenge is a series of standing stones set in earthworks and surrounding it are hundreds of burial mounds.

 It is believed that the Stonehenge was created somewhere between 3,000 and 2,000 BC.
 This estimate is provided by radiocarbon dating performed by archeologists.
-As of 1882, the Stonehenge is has legally been protected as a Scheduled Ancient Monument.
-Today, Stonehenge is formally owned by The Crown, while the surrounding area is a part of the National Trust.
+As of 1882 Stonehenge has legally been protected as a Scheduled Ancient Monument.
+Today, it’s formally owned by The Crown, while the surrounding area is a part of the National Trust.

 Ideas about Stonehenge